mjfrigaard/katacoda-scenarios/format-shape-data/docs/format-shape-data.md

 We will load an alternative version of `BobRossLong` into the R environment for this step.

-Please click on anywhere in the dark area below to run the code below and load `BobRossStep7` into R.
+Please click on anywhere in the dark area below to run the following code and load `BobRossStep7` into R.

 ```r